danielluimkuk/Mini_project_Delon8/README.md

 Although the app logic is quite straight forward, the functions are not neat enough to be tested individually without some modifications, for example creating fake classes and fake functions.

 ## Things I enjoyed most.
 It is a wonderful experience to practice my OOP concepts, logic, file handling and exception handling.
-Pretty much